PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Short-Term Storage (Same Week Use)

 For fishing trips within the week, refrigeration works perfectly.
+The goal is maintaining moisture without letting the balls get soggy.

 1. Use airtight containers: Prevents drying and odor spread